 Workload & Work/Life Balance

-With the right intranet communication software, almost every regular process can be made more efficient: from filling in forms, to searching for information and contact details, to updating company policies and content.
+With the right intranet communication software, almost every regular process can be made more efficient: from filling in online forms and triggering automatic notifications for approval, to searching for information and contact details, to updating company policies and content.

 Most importantly, this information can be accessed outside the office environment.
 Northcott, one of Australia's largest disability service provider, enables their Early Childhood Early Intervention (ECEI) team to access resources they otherwise wouldn't be able to via their intranet, Nula.
 The ECEI team works in centres away from head office and workspaces gives them a dedicated area to collaborate.
 It features relevant policies and procedures, a calendar, key contacts, tools, related resources and a forum to share and request information from each other.